yyqlol/yyqlol/README.md

 - 👋 Hi, I’m @yyqlol
 - 👀 I’m interested in video games and art&design
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Design Engineering
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ...